tech-engine/goscrapy/README.md

 **What does this mean for developers?**
 We want you to build amazing things with GoScrapy!
 You are completely free to use this framework in production, build your own commercial SaaS products that rely on it, and scrape data for your business without paying any licensing fees.

 The BSL is simply in place to ensure the sustainability of the project.
-To protect the core framework, we ask that you respect a few common-sense boundaries: please avoid offering GoScrapy as a competitive, managed "Scraper-as-a-Service," repackaging the framework under a new name, or commercializing direct codebase ports into other languages (whether translated manually or via AI tooling) as your own work.
+To protect the core framework, we ask that you respect a few common-sense boundaries: please avoid offering GoScrapy as a competitive, managed "Scraper-as-a-Service," repackaging the framework under a new name, or commercializing direct codebase ports into other languages (whether translated manually or AI or via any other tooling) as your own work.

 By contributing to the GoScrapy project, you agree to the terms of the license.

+## Logging

+GoScrapy includes a built-in logging system that defaults to `INFO` level.
+You can control the framework's output using the `GOS_LOG_LEVEL` environment variable:

+- `DEBUG`: Detailed execution trace.
+- `INFO`:  Basic startup/shutdown info (Default).
+- `WARN`:  Warnings and retry notifications.
+- `ERROR`: Fatal errors.
+- `NONE`:  Completely disable framework logging.

+You can also pass a custom implementation of the `core.ILogger` interface using the `.WithLogger()` method during application setup.

 ## Roadmap